Project Update - January 24, 2020. See Project Updates below.

-Construction is expected to begin in September 2019 and be completed in summer 2021.
+Construction began in November of 2019 and will be completed in July 2021.
 A robust temporary conveyance system will be in place during construction to direct wastewater around the work site.
-Some impacts to park users and residents may include: lights, noise, nuisance odor release, tree removals, construction vehicle traffic and equipment parking, lane shifts and temporary Hiawatha Avenue intersection closures, parking restrictions on Minnehaha Parkway, and a bike trail closure.
+Some impacts to park users and residents may include: lights, noise, nuisance odor release, tree removals, construction vehicle traffic and equipment parking, lane shifts and temporary Hiawatha Avenue intersection closures, parking restrictions on Hiawatha Avenue frontage road, and a bike trail closure.

 Hiawatha Bicycle Trail Closure

 A section of Hiawatha Bicycle Trail between the Minnehaha Creek Trail and Minnehaha Parkway will be closed throughout construction (January 2020 to July 2021) to accommodate temporary wastewater conveyance piping.
 Bicycle traffic will be detoured to Minnehaha Creek Trail, 34th Avenue and Minnehaha Parkway.
-Protected bike lanes with temporary bollards will be created on sections of 34th Avenue crossing Minnehaha Creek and along east- and westbound Minnehaha Parkway.
+Bike lanes with temporary striping will be created on sections of 34th Avenue crossing Minnehaha Creek and along east- and westbound Minnehaha Parkway.